themorlan/openREM/docs/i_exporting.rst

 it the summary dose information does not show protocols, and the excel export has individual sheets per study description instead of per protocol names.

-An export for :ref:`NHSBSP_dose_audit` does not exist at the moment.

 Exports page
 ------------